ssansovich/old-blog/_posts/2015-04-03-corporate-cash-problem.markdown

 In a perfectly efficient system, cash is invested immediately into the areas that will maximize future cash flows.
 This tenet of Corporate Finance 101 implies than an accumulation of cash is 1) a symptom of inefficiencies in distributing/investing that cash, 2) the best “investment” at that time, or 3) some combination of these.

-Why then are companies – particularly technology companies – holding cash at record levels?
+Why are companies – particularly technology companies – holding cash at record levels?
 What does this trend mean for the startup ecosystem and the technology space in general?
 What does it mean in the context of all of the recent “bubble talk?”

 ### A Macro View